SFU-CMPT-201/a9-pub/README.md

 discussed in class. `main.c` contains a main function that tests your allocator. `alloc.h` contains the definitions used for implementation and testing.

-Debugging in this assignment could be challenging to some of you.
+Debugging in this assignment is going to be challenging.
 We highly recommend you to use `cgdb` to debug your program as you can readily inspect how you use the heap.
-Logging will likely not suffice.
+Logging will not suffice.
+If you need to, go back to [A5](https://github.com/SFU-CMPT-201/a5) and review the `gdb` tutorial once again.
+You won't regret using `cgdb` for this assignment.

 Before you start the assignment, make sure you `record`.